Soft/enum-kinds/enum-kinds/README.md

 # Issues

-While the enum-kinds is fairly simple, issues are still possible.
 If you encounter any problems using the crate, please report them at [the issue tracker](https://github.com/Soft/enum-kinds/issues).

 # License